Evelyne Viens: Club career

-In August 2020, Viens was loaned to Paris FC.
-In March 2021, Viens returned to Sky Blue FC, who rebranded to NY/NJ Gotham FC the following month.

-Loan to Kristianstads

-In December 2021, Viens was loaned to Damallsvenskan club Kristianstads for the 2022 season.
-On September 10, she scored four goals in a league match and a hat trick on September 24.
+In December 2021, Gotham FC loaned Viens to Damallsvenskan club Kristianstad for the 2022 season.
+In August 2022, she announced that she would not return to the United States.
+On September 10, she scored four goals in a league match and a hat-trick on September 24.
+On September 30, Kristianstad signed her to a two-year contract.

+In August 2023, Viens joined A.S.
+Roma in the Italian Serie A, on a three-year contract.
+She was part of the squad which lost 3–2 against Juventus in the final of the inaugural Serie A Women’s Cup on September 27, 2025.

 International career

 She was named to the Canada national team for the first time for the 2021 SheBelieves Cup.
-She made her debut against the United States on 18 February.
-She scored her first goal for Canada on 9 April 2021 against Wales.
+She made her debut against the United States on February 18.
+She scored her first goal for Canada on April 9, 2021 in a 3-0 win against Wales.
+Four days later, she was in the starting eleven for the first time in the 2-0 win against the England national team and scored the first goal in the third minute.

-On 23 June 2021, she was named to the roster for the 2020 Summer Olympics, which were postponed until the summer of 2021 because of the COVID-19 pandemic.
+On June 23, 2021, she was named to the roster for the 2020 Summer Olympics, which were postponed until the summer of 2021 because of the COVID-19 pandemic.
+She played in the two games in Group E against the national teams of Japan and Great Britain.
 Canada won gold in the games, and Viens became the first USF alum to win an Olympic medal as an athlete.